BornInBradford/sql_library/README.md

 # sql_library
-A library of re-usable database and server agnostic SQL code (predominanty TSQL)
+A library of re-usable database and server agnostic SQL code (predominantly TSQL in flavour)